cerner/spinnaker/DCOS.md

 # DCOS Support Design Documentation

+## General

+### Naming

+In Spinnaker, a server group is identified by an account, region, app, stack (optional), detail (optional), and sequence; attributes that go from general to specific in that order.
+Each of these attributes must appear in the name of the Marathon app representing that server group in order to avoid potential naming collisions.
+Since Marathon supports groups for organization (and permissions in DC/OS) it seems like a good fit to make some of these attributes into groups rather than forcing all Marathon apps to share a single group.

+The Marathon app name for a Spinnaker server group will have the structure:

+`/account/region/stack/app_detail_version`

+While stack is more specific than app in Spinnaker terms, we think it should be the opposite in the Marathon name.
+If the last segment of the fully qualified Marathon app did not contain the app name it would look odd in the Marathon UI.

+"Region" here would be similar to the way Kubernetes replaces regions with namespaces.
+It may be called "group" or "path" and allow an arbitrary number of subgroups to be added to the path:

+`/account/foo/bar/baz/stack/app_detail_version`

+---

+# Projects

 ## Clouddriver

 ### Marathon app to Server Group conversion

 * [ ] TODO: document any questions about mapping Marathon apps to the server group concept

+### Marathon groups

+* [ ] TODO: decide if and how Marathon groups will be used by Spinnaker.

+A Marathon group has some similarity with a Kubernetes namespace so it could be possible to use them the same way in Spinnaker.
+However there are some problems:

+* Namespaces are flat, groups can be nested
+* Namespaces apply to all Kubernetes deployments, including jobs.
+Groups are marathon only and wouldn't apply to Metronome jobs.

 ### Regions & Availability Zones